 - Your stamina

 - Your rate of healing (hp/tick)

-With no food in your stomach, your base health is a mere 25, your stamina is 90, and you heal at a rate of 1 hp/tick, or hit point per tick (a tick being 10 seconds).
+With no food in your stomach, your base health is a mere 25, your stamina is 50, and you heal at a rate of 1 hp/tick, or hit point per tick (a tick being 10 seconds).
 Each item of food has a score for health, stamina, rate of healing, and duration.
-Here's an a comparison of three different foods you can get early on in Valheim, starting with cooked meat (raw meat from a boar, deer, or wolf cooked over a fire at a cooking station) when your stomach is empty.
+Here's a comparison of three different foods you can get early on in Valheim, starting with cooked boar meat (raw meat from a boar cooked over a fire at a cooking station) when your stomach is empty.